russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Fierce, Free, and Full of Fire

-• Women seeking empowerment and self-discovery should read this book.
+Women seeking empowerment and personal growth.

 Chop Wood, Carry Water